yyabuki/docker-whale/README.md

 # docker-whale

-This is a test to build a Docker image automatically.
+This repository has a Docker file for Automated building test.